The Complete Guide To Request Your Medical Records

 - Apps (like Apple’s Healthkit)

+Patients can look at test results directly from the lab.
+LabCorp, for example, has a patient portal that allows patients to view recent lab results.
 If you already have a personal account, you can log in and view your medical records anytime.
-However, there are certain limitations, such as viewing specific sections of your records, printing your records, and sharing your records with others.
+However, there are certain limitations, such as viewing specific sections of your records, printing it, and sharing it with others.

 Most hospitals or practices will ask you to fill out a form to acquire medical records.
 The form can usually be collected at the office or delivered by fax, postal service, or email.
 If the office doesn’t have a form, you can write a letter to get your medical records.
-Once the request is completed and sent, there may be a period of up to 30 to 60 days for it to be received and processed.
-We recommend always keeping a copy of the original request to document the attempted medical record requests.
+Once the request is completed and sent, there may be a period of up to 30-60 days to be received and processed.

 It’s also important to know that patients may have to pay for the cost of their medical records if they want them delivered on paper, by fax, or via electronic media.
-Use credit cards (or debit cards) to pay for the request for additional documentation.
+You can pay via credit or debit card for the same.

-Writing a letter for Requesting Medical Records
+Writing a Letter for Requesting Medical Records

 In writing a letter to request records, it’s important to be as direct and formal in requesting your records.
-This helps make your letter both easy to read and straightforward in your request.
+This helps make your letter easy to read and straightforward in your request.
 Be sure to include the following information in your letter: